Sylius/Sylius/docs/api/taxons.rst

 .. note::

-    Remember the *7f260b98-aad8-3932-b628-1ac135d47767* and *c7127357-db24-3931-adb8-e80fc44e1507* and *womens_t_shirts* are just exemplary codes and there could be selected other.
-Check in the list of all product if you are not sure which codes should be used.
+    Remember the *yellow_t_shirt* and *princess_t_shirt* and *womens_t_shirts*
+    are just exemplary codes and you can change them for the ones you need.
+    Check in the list of all products if you are not sure which codes should be used.

 Exemplary Response
 ^^^^^^^^^^^^^^^^^^

 .. code-block:: text

-    STATUS: 200 OK
+    STATUS: 204 NO CONTENT